Seetec Justice probation staff receive prestigious Butler Trust awards

 Kent, Surrey and Sussex Community Rehabilitation Company’s (KSS CRC) Deputy Chief Officer Carl Hall from the Guildford Office and former Redhill Probation Officer Richard Hall who is now based in Brighton, both received a Butler Trust certificate of recognition for their outstanding work.

 Carl was recognised for his work to develop a programme to help convicted stalkers.
-The programme called the Compulsive and Obsessive Behaviour Intervention, rehabilitates convicted stalkers using methods approved by the British Psychological Society for tackling obsessive and compulsive behaviour.
-The ten-session course enables specialist trained probation officers to work closely with convicted stalkers, understanding triggers and behaviours that heighten their risk of offending and putting techniques in place to break the cycle.
+The programme, called the Compulsive and Obsessive Behaviour Intervention, rehabilitates convicted stalkers using methods approved by the British Psychological Society for tackling obsessive and compulsive behaviour.
+The ten-session course enables probation officers with specialist training to work closely with convicted stalkers to understand behavioural triggers that heighten their risk of offending and then work with them to put techniques in place that aim to break particular patterns of criminal activity..

-Richard received his certificate for his commitment to improving lives, reforming offenders, and sharing his five years’ experience and best practice with colleagues.
-He works tirelessly to get to know the people he is supervising, by using creative ways to engage with offenders who are reluctant to actively participate.
-Richard’s team received an exceptional rating as an outcome of their local quality inspection.
+Richard received his certificate for a commitment to improving lives, reforming offenders, and sharing his five years’ experience and best practice with colleagues.
+He worked tirelessly to get to know the people he supervised, by using creative ways to engage with offenders who are reluctant to actively participate.
+Richard’s former team received an exceptional rating as an outcome of their local quality inspection.

 Suki Binning, the Executive Director of Seetec Justice and the Community Rehabilitation Companies that sit within the business, said: “I am delighted that the Butler Trust has recognised the outstanding contribution of two members of our probation team this year.
 As an employee-owned justice provider, our frontline probation teams have an improved stake in the business and use their experience to shape decisions.